Mathematical Analysis of a Diffuse Interface Model for Multi-Phase Flows of Incompressible Viscous Fluids with Different Densities: Introduction

 So far diffuse interface models for multi-phase flows with more than two components/fluids have been studied mainly numerically and from the modeling point of view.
 A first diffuse interface model for the case of three fluids with same densities was presented by Kim, Kang and Lowengrub in \cite{KimKangLowengrub}, where also a conservative multigrid method was discussed.
 A derivation of a thermodynamiscally consistent diffuse interface model for a multi-phase flows with different densities was given by Kim and Lowengrub~\cite{KimLowengrub}.
 We note that the later model is different from \eqref{eq:NSCH1}-\eqref{eq:NSCH4} since it is based on a barycentric/mass-averaged mean velocity, which does not yield ``$\operatorname{div} \mathbf{v}=0$'', while \eqref{eq:NSCH1}-\eqref{eq:NSCH4} is based on a volume averaged mean velocity.
 The model in \cite{KimLowengrub} is the multi-component counterpart of the model derived by Lowengrub and Truskinovski~\cite{LowengrubQuasiIncompressible} in the case of two fluids.
 We refer to ten Eikelder et al.~\cite{UnifiedNSCH} for a unified approach and comparision of different kinds of diffuse interface models for two-phase flows with different densities.
 The present multi-component Navier-Stokes/Cahn-Hilliard system is a minor modification of the model derived by Dong in \cite{DongJCP2014}.
 It can be considered as a multi-component extension of the model in~\cite{AGG}.
 We refer to Yang and Dong~\cite{YangDongJCP2018} as well as Dong~\cite{DongJCP2018} for numerical algorithms for this model and further references.
 In the case of three components a non-smooth variant of the model was presented in Banas and N\"urnberg~\cite{Banasnurnberg}.
 They presented a fully discrete finite element approximation and proved convergence to a weak solution of the continuous model in the case of matched densites, proving in particular existence of weak solutions.
-An extension of the present model \eqref{eq:NSCH1}-\eqref{eq:NSCH4} to include surfactants was derived by Dunbar, Lam and Stinner~\cite{DunbarLamStinner}, where also its relation to sharp interface models is discussed.
+An extension of the present model \eqref{eq:NSCH1}-\eqref{eq:NSCH4} to include surfactants was derived by Dunbar, Lam and Stinner~\cite{DunbarLamStinner}, where also its relation to sharp interface models is discussed. \RevB{ In fact, a sharp interface limit of the system \eqref{eq:NSCH1}-\eqref{eq:NSCH4bis}, in the case where the mobilities in the pure phases vanish to leading order in the interfacial thickness, is derived as a specific case using formally matched asymptotic expansions in \cite{DunbarLamStinner}.
+The sharp interface limit is stated in Section 2.7 of \cite{DunbarLamStinner} and by neglecting the influence of surfactants, one obtains the sharp interface limit of \eqref{eq:NSCH1}-\eqref{eq:NSCH4bis}.
+As a new feature in the multi-component case, one gets an angle condition at triple junctions.}